ging/fiware-pep-proxy/README.md

 Once authenticated, the forwarded request will include additional HTTP headers with user info:

 <pre>
-X-Nick-Name: nickname of user in IDM
+X-Nick-Name: nickname of the user in IdM
-X-Display-Name: display name in IDM
+X-Display-Name: display name of user in IdM
+X-Roles: roles of the user in IdM
+X-Organizations: organizations in IdM
 </pre>

 ## License